VHDL-LS/rust_hdl/README.md

 ### Goals
 - This project aims to provide a fully featured open source VHDL parser that is easy to integrate into other tools.
 - A design goal of the parser is to be able to recover from errors such that it is useful for building a language server.
+- Analysis order must be automatically computed such that the user does not have to maintain a compile order.
 - Comments will be part of the AST to support document generation.
 - Separate parsing from semantic analysis to allow code formatting on non-semantically correct code.